vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/build_images.rst

 **Prerequisites**:

    * Ensure that the ``functional_groups_config.yml`` file defines the functional groups required for your environment.
 For more information on functional groups, see :doc:`composable_roles`.
-   * Download the `RHEL 10.x <https://access.redhat.com/products/red-hat-enterprise-linux>`_ ISO to the OIM.
+   * Ensure that the local_repo.yml playbook is run and the images are downloaded into the Pulp container.
    * Ensure the ISO provided has downloaded seamlessly (No corruption).
 Verify the SHA checksum or download size of the ISO file before provisioning to avoid failures.
    * Ensure that OIMs running RHEL have an active subscription or are configured to access local repositories.
-The following repositories should be enabled on the OIM: **AppStream**, **BaseOS**.
    * Note the compatibility between cluster OS and OIM OS below:

         +---------------------+--------------------+------------------+